 Thurso Surf warranties their inflatable paddle boards for 2 years from the date of purchase.
 Additionally they also warranty the pump and bag for 1 year, and the leash and paddle for 60 days.
 If you do have any questions or concerns about your board, you can contact Thurso Surf through their website, via email, and on social media.

 Overall Impressions/Review Summary

-How long does it take to pump up the Thurso Surf Waterwalker 132?
+How long does it take to inflate the Wateralker 132?

-How do I clean and store the Waterwalker 132?
+How do I install and remove the side fins on the Waterwalker 132?

 To install the side fins, use the fin key to make sure grub screws are not protruding into the fin box.
 Then insert the tabs of the fins into the fin box and slide them all the way to the back.
 Once the fins are in, use the fin key to gently tighten the grub screws to lock the fins in place.
 To remove the fins simply reverse this process.

 Yes!
 Beginner paddlers up to about 200 lbs will find the Waterwalker 132 to be a great board.
 Heavier paddlers may be more comfortable learning on a slightly wider board for more initial stability.